geowrgetudor/wifi-pwner/README.md

 - `--b-api-port`: Bettercap API port (default: `8081`)
 - `--b-expose`: Expose Bettercap API on 0.0.0.0 instead of 127.0.0.1
 - `--webui`: Enable custom web UI on port 8080 (default: `true`)
+- `--autocrack`: Enable automatic WPA2 handshake cracking
+- `--wordlist`: Path to wordlist file for cracking (required if --autocrack is used)

 ### Examples